Ben Goertzel: Career

 7 November 2017; Sophia the Robot, Chief Humanoid, Hanson Robotics & SingularityNET, and Ben Goertzel, Chief Scientist, Hanson Robotics & SingularityNET, at a press conference during the opening day of Web Summit 2017 at Altice Arena in Lisbon.

 Goertzel is the founder and CEO of SingularityNET, a project which was founded to distribute artificial intelligence data via blockchains.
 He is a leading developer of the OpenCog framework for artificial general intelligence.

-He once received a grant from Jeffrey Epstein.
+Goertzel received a $100,000 grant from the Jeffrey Epstein Foundation in 2001, sent a supportive email to Jeffrey Epstein when Epstein was sent to jail in 2008 for soliciting an underage prostitute, and requested additional funding from Epstein until at least 2013.
+When interviewed by The New York Times about Epstein in 2019, Goertzel said, "I have no desire to talk about Epstein right now...
+The stuff I'm reading about him in the papers is pretty disturbing and goes way beyond what I thought his misdoings and kinks were.
+Yecch."

 Sophia the Robot

 Goertzel was the Chief Scientist of Hanson Robotics, the company that created the Sophia robot.
 As of 2018, Sophia's architecture includes scripting software, a chat system, and OpenCog, an AI system designed for general reasoning.
-Experts in the field have treated the project mostly as a PR stunt, stating that Hanson's claims that Sophia was "basically alive" are "grossly misleading" because the project does not involve AI technology, while Yann LeCun, a seminal figure of the field then serving as Meta's chief AI scientist, made several unflattering remarks, before depicting the project as "complete bullshit".
+Experts in the field have treated the project mostly as a PR stunt, stating that Hanson's claims that Sophia was "basically alive" are "grossly misleading" because the project does not involve AI technology, while computer scientist Yann LeCun, then Meta's chief AI scientist, made several unflattering remarks including calling the project "complete bullshit".